There are three different types of tutorials that can be contributed to the website:

 Tutorials written in Markdown should be saved into the file

 README.md.
-If you write the tutorial in Markdown you do not need to include any LaTeX or PDF files with the tutorial.
+If you write the tutorial in Markdown you do not need to include any PDF files with the tutorial.

 In the tutorial template repository there is an example tutorial written in Markdown.
 More Markdown syntax is given in the Markdown style guide.